 Once you have a Gmail account, log on and open Google Drive.
 Look for these two icons to use each tool.
-Between the two, most students should have the tools needed to succeed in their online coursework.
+Between the two, most students should have the tools needed to succeed in their online+ coursework.

-Are online classes self-paced or scheduled?
+Are online classes on-demand or livestream?

 How often and how much will students interact with the instructor and other students?

-Since both types of online courses differ in the level of interaction they provide, students thinking of taking a course online should determine which type will be best for their individual learning style.
+Since both types of online+ courses differ in the level of interaction they provide, students thinking of taking a course online should determine which type will be best for their individual learning style.